 What is eBPF?

-eBPF (extended Berkeley Packet Filter) lets you run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.
+Start here, because the rest only makes sense once this clicks. eBPF (extended Berkeley Packet Filter) lets you run sandboxed programs inside the Linux kernel without patching kernel source or loading a kernel module.

 flowchart TD